-Rosuvastatin is effective in adults with hypercholesterolaemia, with and without hypertriglyceridaemia, regardless of race, sex, or age and in special populations such as diabetics, or patients with familial hypercholesterolaemia.
+Rosuvastatin is effective in adults with hypercholesterolemia, with and without hypertriglyceridemia, regardless of race, sex, or age and in special populations such as diabetics or patients with familial hypercholesterolemia.

-From pooled phase III data, rosuvastatin has been shown to be effective at treating the majority of patients with type IIa and IIb hypercholesterolaemia (mean baseline LDL-C about 4.8 mmol/l) to recognised European Atherosclerosis Society (EAS; 1998) guideline targets; about 80% of patients treated with 10 mg reached the EAS targets for LDL-C levels (<3 mmol/l).
+From pooled phase III data, rosuvastatin has been shown to be effective at treating the majority of patients with type IIa and IIb hypercholesterolemia (mean baseline LDL-C about 4.8 mmol/L) to recognised European Atherosclerosis Society (EAS; 1998) guideline targets; about 80% of patients treated with 10 mg reached the EAS targets for LDL-C levels (<3 mmol/L).

-In a large study, 435 patients with heterozygous familial hypercholesterolaemia were given rosuvastatin from 20 mg to 80 mg in a force-titration design.
+In a large study, 435 patients with heterozygous familial hypercholesterolemia were given rosuvastatin from 20 mg to 80 mg in a force-titration design.
 All doses showed a beneficial effect on lipid parameters and treatment to target goals.
 Following titration to a daily dose of 40 mg (12 weeks of treatment), LDL-C was reduced by 53%.
-33% of patients reached EAS guidelines for LDL-C levels (<3 mmol/l).
+Thirty-three percent (33%) of patients reached EAS guidelines for LDL-C levels (<3 mmol/L).

-In a force-titration, open label trial, 42 patients (including 8 paediatric patients) with homozygous familial hypercholesterolaemia were evaluated for their response to rosuvastatin 20 - 40 mg.
+In a force-titration, open label trial, 42 patients (including 8 paediatric patients) with homozygous familial hypercholesterolemia were evaluated for their response to rosuvastatin 20 - 40 mg.
 In the overall population, the mean LDL-C reduction was 22%.